shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 * The content of the images/screenshots must be in English.

 {% hint style="information" %}
-iframes, external scripts, or tracking pixels are not allowed in the source code of the descriptions, profiles, and instructions.
+Iframes, external scripts, or tracking pixels are not allowed in the descriptions, profiles, and instructions of the source code.
 Custom styles may not overwrite the original Shopware styles.
 External sources must be included via https.
 {% endhint %}

 ### Template tests